AMULET — Takrut Necklace with Phra Pidta (Luang Phor Koon Lineage)

 Phra Pidta: Shielding from misfortune, prosperity, spiritual concealment

-Takrud: Invulnerability, resilience, amplified endurance
+Takrut: Invulnerability, resilience, amplified endurance

-Luang Phor Koon lineage: Compassion, authority, blessing
+Luang Phor Koon Lineage: Compassion, authority, blessing

 Chain: Strength, connection, ritual durability